 We are doing the best we can.
 We have good days, great days, amazing days and shit days.
 Days that feel like an eternity just to get back to bedtime again so sleep will ease the ache a bit.
 But somehow we are doing it Mom.
 Overall I think you are so proud of us and how far we've come.
 And what is a year anyway?
 Nothing really.
 Just a marker on the calendar.
 It doesn't mean a damn thing.
 Time goes on.
 Life keeps on life-ing away.
 There is no time limit on grief.
 This wound is still bleeding.
 No scab yet.

 You taught me everything I know.
 You gave me your best.
-I love you today and I'll tomorrow.
+I love you today and I'll love you tomorrow.
 I'll love you forever.